 Surrounded by miles and miles of glorious countryside, this picturesque cove has become the stand-out poster child for the Jurassic Coast.
 Due to a natural offshore reef, the bay is protected from tidal swells so it’s ideal for swimming, snorkelling and diving.

 Not had your fill of stunning British beaches?
-Head over to nearby Lulworth Cove and Man O’ War beach – there must be something in the water.
+Head over to nearby Lulworth Cove and Man O’ War beach – there must be something in the water in these parts.

 Sandwood Bay, Scotland